cvishnus/deploying_ML_models/README.md

 ---
 Preparation Work :
-- Add fintech folder to pythonpath in ~/home/.bashrc
+- Add folder where most of the files are saved to pythonpath in ~/home/.bashrc
 Example: `export PYTHONPATH="$PYTHONPATH:/home/jupyter/projects/datahub-airflow/dags/fintech`

-- Change the directory:
+- Change the directory :
 `cd dags/fintech`